Cat5TV/eset/README.md

 To install, first deploy your Debian Buster installation.

 If using a virtual machine, use a minimum of 2 CPU cores (4 recommended) and 2 GB RAM (4 recommended).
 If your network has more than 5,000 endpoints, it is suggested to double that: 8 cores, 8 GB RAM.
 80 GB hard disk will suffice, and it is recommended to make it thick-provisioned if you have more than 20 endpoints.

+Once installed, access your server at https://IPADDRESS:8443/

+Your first action should be: More->Users->Administrator->Edit->Set Password

+Default password is eraadmin